 Read our Diversity, Equity, and Inclusion Policy Statement for more information.

-Travel-Learning Courses, Theory-to-Practice Grants, Mission Trips, semester-long off-campus programs - all provide you with opportunities to immerse yourself in another culture.
+Travel-Learning Courses, Theory-to-Practice Grants, Interfaith Service Teams, semester-long off-campus programs - all provide you with opportunities to immerse yourself in another culture through the OWU Connection program.

 You will be better prepared to live and work in today's global marketplace after spending a semester living with a family in Spain or going to school in Tanzania, traveling to Central America to explore social and political issues, or volunteering in a mission trip to New Orleans or the Lakota Nation.